 “We have multiple LGBTQ+ employees here,” said Jared Chal, 18, a barista at Frederick Coffee Co.
 “I don’t know about important [to the LGBTQ community], but we are welcoming.”

-The Lodge (formerly Deer Lodge) and The Bull Ring, gay bars in the Hagerstown area, are also pinned.
+The Lodge (formerly Deer Park Lodge) and The Bull Ring, gay bars in the Hagerstown area, are also pinned.

 Hood College is not pinned, but Susan Ferentinos, a leading public LGBTQ historian and consultant on the project, said that single-sex colleges are some of the best places to find leads to the LGBTQ history of an area.
 Hood College was an all-women’s college until 2003.